Laser Skin Resurfacing Or Rejuvenation Negligence Compensation Claims Guide – How To Claim – Calculate Amounts

 What is laser skin resurfacing or rejuvenation?
 Laser skin resurfacing and laser skin rejuvenation are essentially two names for the same treatment.
 The treatment involves a laser, or intense pulsed light targeting problem areas of the patient’s skin, such as acne, hyperpigmentation or hypopigmentation, scarring or wrinkles, or other skin problems that affect the surface or deeper layers of the skin.
 The laser evaporates the damaged skin cells and stimulates new, healthy skin cell growth at the same time.
 Some results are immediate; however, improvement will happen over 3 – 6 months, as the skin creates new collagen as a result of the treatment.
 Unfortunately there are inherent risks to this treatment and if the clients experience’s laser skin rejuvenation negligence they can suffer from a laser skin burn injury, sometimes resulting in permanent scarring.

-In this guide we are going to look in depth into what laser skin resurfacing is and the types of negligence that can occur and the injuries they can result in.
+In this laser skin resurfacing claims guide we are going to look in depth into what laser skin resurfacing is and the types of negligence that can occur and the injuries they can result in.
 We will also look at how to make a laser skin rejuvenation compensation claim if you were burnt by a skin rejuvenation treatment due to negligence and explain how laser skin surgery litigation works.
-Remember, if you have experienced laser skin resurfacing or rejuvenation negligence which resulted in you becoming injured, Legal Expert could help you claim thousands of pounds in compensation.
+Remember, if you have experienced laser skin resurfacing or rejuvenation negligence which resulted in you becoming injured, Legal Expert could help you claim compensation.
 Call Legal Expert today for your free consultation and to see how much you could claim.

-In the UK, £3.6 billion is spent on cosmetic medical procedures a year.
+In the UK in 2015, the government reported that £3.6 billion was spent on cosmetic medical procedures that year.
 1 in 10 of these procedures is a non-surgical procedure, such as laser skin resurfacing.
-As we have explained, laser skin rejuvenation treatment works by vapourising layers of problem areas of the skin, and encouraging healthier skin regrowth and collagen replenishment over time. whilst most procedures are trouble free and most customers are pleased with the results of their treatment, if the laser skin resurfacing treatment is not carried out properly it can result in damage such as laser skin burn injuries, blistering, scarring and infections.
-In fact, it is estimated that injuries caused by laser skin resurfacing negligence or laser skin rejuvenation negligence costs the NHS £2 million a year.
+These statistics are the latest provided by The Department of Health in relation to this.
+As we have explained, laser skin rejuvenation treatment works by vapourising layers of problem areas of the skin, and encouraging healthier skin regrowth and collagen replenishment over time.

 What actions by a laser skin resurfacing or rejuvenation practitioner would be seen as negligent?
 Laser skin resurfacing or rejuvenation negligence could be counted as the following: